Raymond Weil VS Longines

-Longines has the more affordable mechanical watches and the most affordable mechanical watches from Longines are mainly in ladies’ sizes.
+Longines has the more affordable mechanical watches in general and their most affordable mechanical watches are mainly in ladies’ sizes.
 However, Raymond Weil isn’t that far off in price.
 It’s literally a difference of about $150 between the most affordable swing-wound watches from two brands.

+Is Longines better than Raymond Weil?
 Both brands make great watches.
 However, Longines makes a finer type of watch compared to Raymond Weil.
-Longines also makes watches that are considered more complex in terms of their horology with certain watches featuring more than one mechanical complication.
+Longines also makes watches that are considered more complex in terms of their watchmaking know-how and/or high horology with certain watches featuring more than one mechanical complication.

 Let's discuss the resale value of these two brands and how they compare when sold as a used watch.
 On the pre-owned market, certain brands perform better than others on average.
 This has to do with many things including supply and demand, brand popularity, and such.
 In terms of resale value, Longines has a higher average resale value when compared to Raymond Weil.

-While both brands are considered entry-level luxury watches, Longines is a bit higher up that food chain.
-Raymond Weil is more of a lower market entry-level luxury watch brand compared to Longines.
-Longines was founded in 1832 and for the close to 200 years in business, they had the time to become a more established brand than Ramond Weil which was only founded in the mid-1970s.
+Is Longines a respected brand?
+Both brands are considered entry-level luxury watches, Longines is a bit higher up that food chain.
+Raymond Weil is more of a lower market entry-level luxury watch brand similar to Tissot.
+Longines was founded in 1832 and for close to 200 years in business, they had the time to become a more established brand than Ramond Weil which was only founded in the mid-1970s.

 Both watches offer some level of water resistance, and both have some watches which offer higher water resistance.
 Raymond Weil has a small collection known as the Tango collection wherein which some watches have anywhere between 100m and 300m of water resistance.